Lighthouses of Spain: Melilla

 Melilla is in the northeastern corner of Morocco, near the Algerian

 Melilla has been Spanish since 1497; along with the city of Ceuta,

-it is one of the first -- and now also one of the last
+it was one of the first -- and is now one of the last

 -- European possessions on the African mainland.

 Melilla has the status of an autonomous city within the Kingdom

 the cities of Ceuta and Melilla, Spain administers as federal territories several small islands

 of the Mediterranean near the coast of Morocco, known collectively as the plazas menores